simplyeighties.com

 • Traffic (Borough Music, 2008)

 This was the debut single by New Wave band ABC and was released on 7 inch and 12 inch vinyl.
 Both versions are quite different from the Lexicon Of Love album version, as the track was re-recorded for the album.
-The song reached #19 in the UK.
-In America the song was released as a B-side to Poison Arrow

 One more track was released as a single from the Lexicon Of Love album entitled All Of My Heart, which was also a hit in many countries, peaking at #5 in the British Singles chart and #13 in Canada.
-However, unlike the previous two singles this did not chart in the U.S. and I'm finding it difficult to find out whether it was actually released over there.
+This was the third consecutive top ten hit in the UK for the band, although it was also their last.

 The B-side of All Of My Heart featured an orchestral medley of songs from the Lexicon Of Love album which was arranged by Anne Dudley, who was also a member of the band Art Of Noise.
 The classically trained musician worked alongside Trevor Horn at ZTT and produced string arrangements for a number of major pop groups from the 80s including Pet Shop Boys, Frankie Goes To Hollywood, Marc Almond and Seal.